rokath/trice/docs/TriceUserGuide.md

         16 bit IP port number.
         You can specify this switch if you want to change the used port number for the remote display functionality.
          (default "61497")
+  -lf string
+        Short for logfile (default "off")
+  -li string
+        Short for '-locationInformation'.
+         (default "li.json")
+  -liFmt string
+        Target location format string at start of each line, if target location existent (configured).
+Use "off" or "none" to suppress existing target location.
+If several trices form a log line only the location of first trice ist displayed. (default "info:%20s:%4d ")
+  -locationInformation string
+        The trice location list file.
+        The specified JSON file is needed to display the location information for each ID during runtime and needs no version control.
+        It is regenerated on each refresh, update or renew trice run.
+When trice log finds a location information file, it is used for log output with location information.
+Otherwise no location information is displayed, what usually is wanted in the field.
+        This way the newest til.json can be used also with legacy firmware, but the li.json must match the current firmware version.
+        "off" or "none" suppress the display of the location information even a li.json file exists.
+Avoid shared ID's for correct location information.
+See information for the -SharedIDs switch for additionals hints.
+See -tLocFmt for formatting.
+         (default "li.json")
+  -logLevel string
+        Level based log filtering. "off" suppresses everything.
+If equal to a channel specifier all with a bigger index inside emitter.ColorChannels is not shown. (default "all")
   -logfile string
         Append all output to logfile.
 Options are: 'off|none|filename|auto':
         "off": no logfile (same as "none")